gracefullight/gracefullight.github.io/blog/2025/10/12/introduction-to-ai-010.md

     - $C_3: \neg Q$
   - Apply unit resolution rule to $C_1$ and $C_2$, resolve $P$ and $\neg P$, one has $C_4: Q$
   - Apply unit resolution rule to $C_3$ and $C_4$, resolve $Q$ and $\neg Q$, one has $C_5: ()$

+### Inference in FOL

+- convert the first-order inference to propositional inference using the ruls for quantifiers.
+  - universal instantiation (UI)
+  - existential instantiation (EI)
+- do inference in propositional logic using the methods about inference in propositional logic.
+- this approach to first-order logic inference via propositionalization is complete, means any entailed sentences can be proved.
+  - in most cases, this approach works
+  - in some cases, it is slow and only useful when the domain is small.
+- **get rid of quantifiers** by instantiating them with specific constants or variables.